Kode-n-Rolla/hacking_time/README.md

 	      <li> <a href='https://book.hacktricks.xyz/'> Hacktricks</a> - must have!!!
 PrivEsc, brute force, pentest network and wifi, metodologies cheatsheets and much more
 	      <li> <a href='https://lolbas-project.github.io/#'> LOLBAS</a>.
 Help with Windows
 	      <li> <a href='https://search-engine-bug-bounty.netlify.app/'> Search engine bug bounty</a>.
 Help with vulns scanning
+	      <li> <a href='https://app.interactsh.com/#/'> interactsh.com</a>.
+Like a Burp Collaborator.
       <h3> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cheat sheets </h3>
 	      <li> <a href='https://devhints.io/bash'> Bash scripting </a>
 	      <li> <a href='https://infosecwriteups.com/pimp-my-shell-5-ways-to-upgrade-a-netcat-shell-ecd551a180d2'> How </a> pump nc shell
 	      <li> <a href='https://www.stationx.net/nmap-cheat-sheet/'> Nmap </a>
               <li> <a href='https://gist.github.com/HarmJ0y/184f9822b195c52dd50c379ed3117993'> PowerShell </a> cheatsheet
 	      <li> <a href='https://www.ired.team/offensive-security-experiments/offensive-security-cheetsheets'> ired.team</a>.
 Pentesting Cheatsheets.
 Convenient commands for your pentesting / red-teaming engagements, 			OSCP and CTFs
-	      <li> <a href='https://www.stationx.net/common-ports-cheat-sheet/'> 1</a>, <a href='https://packetlife.net/media/library/23/common-ports.pdf'> 2</a> and <a href='https://nullsec.us/top-1-000-tcp-and-udp-ports-nmap-default/'> 3</a> can help with ports
+	      <li> <a href='https://www.stationx.net/common-ports-cheat-sheet/'> 1</a>, <a href='https://packetlife.net/media/library/23/common-ports.pdf'> 2</a> and <a href='https://nullsec.us/top-1-000-tcp-and-				udp-ports-nmap-default/'> 3</a> can help with ports
 	      <li> <a href='https://web.archive.org/web/20200901140719/http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet'> Reverse Shell </a> cheatsheet
 	      <li> <a href='https://vimsheet.com/'> A Great Vim</a> Cheat Sheet
 	      <li> <a href='https://websec.ca/kb/sql_injection'> SQLi </a> cheatsheet